nikitavoloboev/data/focusing/rules.md

 - Learn from my mistakes.
 If things fail.
 Learn from it and move on.
 - Build [ideas](https://trello.com/b/alB1ryRP).
 Experiment.
 - Be [mindful](../mindfulness/mindfulness.md) of my actions and thoughts.
 Don’t eat animals, don’t hurt any person.
 Don't waste anything.
 - Don't compare myself to other people.
+Don't care what other people think of me.
 Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals too much.
 - Don't judge anyone.
 Attempt to see another person's point of view.
 - If an item/thing doesn't provide me any value, get rid of it.